Damariscotta River Estuary Community Science Project

 Our work highlights the importance of local knowledge and history as well as the value of monitoring spatial and temporal variability in both the social and ecological domains.
 And, in keeping with Ostrom’s 2009 SES framework, we demonstrate how social science and ecological approaches can be integrated to generate fine-scale information; fill data gaps; support community-led management; and contribute to field methods that people with varied lived experiences and training can implement in a sustainable fashion.

-To learn more about this work, check out the poster that PhD candidate Sarah Risley presented at the Ecological Society of America’s annual meeting in Portland, OR in August 2023 as well as the resources below.
+To learn more about this work, check out the poster that PhD candidate Sarah Risley presented at the PECS III (Program on Ecosystem Change and Society) meeting in Montreal in August 2024, as well as the resources below.

 Resources, in chronological order: